The Beauty of Aging

 So heck to the yes, I’ll drive my daughter’s convertible with the top down every chance I get.

 In my 40’s now, invisible aging is a favorite.
-Sometimes I can see it in longtime friends and family.
+Sometimes I subtly see it in longtime friends and family… and you know… if you have a life-long friend, seeing invisible aging in each other becomes a joy and a deeper reason to love each another.
 It’s a reason I miss my grandparents, especially grandma Margaret.
 I miss feeling her presence and raw authenticity reflected so clearly.

-So, yes — moisturize, wear the SPF, get the amazing haircut.
+So, yes — moisturize, wear the SPF, get the amazing haircut…. dooo it

-But honor the aging that happens in places no one can see.
+And, honor the aging that happens in places no one can see

 That’s where the kind of beauty that lasts is born.
 Maybe invisible aging fills your fountain of youth…